Joao4569/farm_fresh/README.md

 ### Cart views

-This view wil render the cart, add to cart, adjust cart and remove from cart templates to the user while containg all the neccessary logic to do so.
+This view wil render the cart, add to cart, adjust cart and remove from cart templates to the user while containing all the necessary logic to do so.

 ### Checkout Views